-The Academy of Medical Sciences welcomes the opportunity to contribute to this scrutiny of the draft Care and Support Bill.
+The Academy of Medical Sciences welcomes the opportunity to respond to this consultation on the draft Care and Support Bill.
 The Academy promotes advances in medical science and campaigns to ensure these are translated into healthcare benefits for society.
 Our Fellows are the UK's leading medical scientists from hospitals and general practice, academia, industry and the public service.
 Health research provides patients with early access to new and innovative treatments, it improves the quality and efficiency of health services for the wider public and it attracts investment and jobs into the UK.
 To undertake, and realise the benefits of, this research requires a workforce that is appropriately trained and a regulatory and governance framework for research that is fit for purpose.
-Our response to this consultation therefore focuses on the Committee's questions about the establishment of Health Education England (HEE) and the Health Research Authority (HRA) in primary legislation and the future of the Human Fertilisation and Embryology Authority (HFEA) and the Human Tissue Authority (HTA) (Questions 26-31).
-The Academy responded to the Department of Health's (DH) consultation on this Bill and this response is an updated version of that submission.
+Our response to this consultation therefore focuses on the clauses related to the establishment of Health Education England (HEE) and local education and training boards (LETBs) and the Health Research Authority (HRA) in primary legislation.
+We have been grateful for the opportunity to discuss the relevant draft clauses of the Bill with the staff in the Department of Health who have been preparing them.